 Wendy’s face paled, and she felt like throwing up again.
 “I … I don’t … why is this happening to me?
 I tried to be good…” Tears leaked down her face as she trembled.

 “Just tell us what you know, and maybe we’ll see if we can give you a decent like, but it all depends on your honesty and how you respond to the organization.”

 Wendy tried to sniff back her tears, but they wouldn’t stop.
 She looked down at the floor; she felt cold, her chest hurt.
 My mom sold me … like I was some golden ticket to riches … I wasn’t even worth that much.
 Four thousand a month with a few benefits … that’s what I’m worth?
 Mom … why?

 “Welcome to the SPDC.”

 It took several minutes for her to collect herself, all future goals she had were smothered.
 She didn’t know what the future held but knew if she didn’t give these people what they wanted then she’d be sent to live as a slave in some backwater country.
 Vision unfocused, she asked, “What do I need to do?”

 Joel scratched the back of his head with a little irritation.
 “Ack, I didn’t want to be the one who told you all this … we need you to get to your Vuples friend, Sora.
 Once the organization’s research teams found out you had some form of connection to her, you were a target.
-Tell me what you know about that incident that night, and then we can introduce you to your living space.
+Tell me what you know about the incident that night, and then we can introduce you to your living space.
 I won’t sugarcoat it; it’ll seem like a prison.
 You can’t go out, and you’ll have an armed guard around you.
 If your friend acts up … you’ll come into play.
-Perhaps an example would need to be set that they’re serious; a finger or toe depends on her person on guard.”
+Perhaps an example would need to be set to show that they’re serious; a finger or toe depends on her or the person on guard.”

 Wendy’s nose started to burn as she broke down into tears again.
 This is all because I was friends with Sora?
 Why … how is this fair?